-generally: user researcher specifies the task

-can be:

-- at quite low level; e.g. the subtask that will take you from one screen to the next. - or, at entire task level: see if someone can figure it out, start to finish, and watch /count / measure the challenges s/he has - → can use task description much as you did for cognitive walkthroughs

-(but don't usually want to include the story)
+- Generally: user researcher specifies the task - Can be: - At quite low level; e.g. The subtask that will take you from one screen to the next. - Or, at entire task level: see if someone can figure it out, start to finish, and watch /count / measure the challenges s/he has - •Not done with those task examples yet! - Can use them as a basis for a stripped-down task description - much as you did for cognitive walkthroughs - (But don't usually want to include the story)